model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 - `AtomicI128::from_ptr`
 - `AtomicU128::from_ptr`

-Specifically, encode the conditions about `ptr`'s alignment and validity (marked `#Safety` in the comments above the methods) as preconditions.
+Specifically, encode the conditions about `ptr`'s alignment and validity (marked `#Safety` in the methods' documentation) as preconditions.
 Then, verify that the methods are safe for all possible values for the type that `ptr` points to, given that `ptr` satisfies those preconditions.

 For example, `AtomicI8::from_ptr` is defined as: